-HIPAA (Health Insurance Portability and Accountability Act) and its Privacy and Security Rules were implemented to protect the private health data of patients.
+HIPAA (Health Insurance Portability and Accountability Act) and its Privacy and Security Rules were implemented to protect patients’ private health data.
 As technology has changed and information has become more accessible, there have also been revisions to these regulations, making them more up to date with the current state of affairs, technology-wise.
 Does your MSP or healthcare practice have a HIPAA backup plan?

 Under HIPAA, these entities need to facilitate processes that create and maintain retrievable copies of Protected Health Information (PHI).
 These backup processes should follow certain guidelines, some of which are mentioned below.